Brexit battle lines drawn as UK readies divorce papers

 For the nine months since Britons stunned Europe by voting to leave, the EU Commission and member governments have refused to engage in anything even resembling negotiations until May binds Britain into a two-year timetable to strike a deal or, as she threatened, walk out of the Union without one.

 The pace is about to pick up.
-Diplomats think May could send her letter - triggering the formal withdrawal process under Article 50 of the EU treaty - around March 20, giving summit chair Donald Tusk a tight few weeks to convene a summit of the 27 some time in April, possibly as early as April 6.
+Diplomats think May could send her letter - triggering the formal withdrawal process under Article 50 of the EU treaty - around March 20, giving summit chair Donald Tusk a tight few weeks to convene a summit of the 27 some time in April.

 Two things need to be sorted by the summer to stay on track for a target of a deal by October 2018 that can be ratified for a Brexit in March 2019: the EU 27 must agree on guidelines for the Commission negotiators - just how detailed is one matter for debate among leaders; and second, the Commission - the EU executive - must agree with London on how negotiators break down the issues into subjects and set a calendar for their talks.